 He was too busy listening to the silence in his head.

-.
+The Call was gone.
 The constant nagging, the murmuring voice in his head, the wordless muttering that he had somehow been able to draw magic from, was gone.
-There was nothing in his head but him
+There was nothing in his head but him.

 He hadn't experienced such total mental freedom since the Night of Madness, more than ten years before.
 Even before he had consciously noticed it, he had lived with the whisper of magic constantly for so long that its absence was overwhelming.
 Now he simply stood, listening for it, for several minutes.